 Zero to six in 24 months

 When Justin joined Poll Everywhere in 2014, they were a 15-person team.
 Although they had a number of freemium users, Poll Everywhere was operating on a self-serve sales model and had no sales team to convert those users into customers.

 Almost two years later, Poll Everywhere has grown to 40 employees.
 Justin currently manages a successful sales team of six (including himself), and they are on track to grow larger still.

 Not bad for less than two years of work.
 Let’s take a look at how he got there.

 Choosing the right sales tools

-Justin's first order of business at Poll Everywhere was to set them up with our sales software.
+Justin's first order of business at Poll Everywhere was to set them up with the right sales management software.

 Managing a team of none